RoUS/dumb-logger/README.md

 Global options that can be set with `#new` include:

 * whether files should be opened in append mode;
+* whether the logger (in append mode) should always position at EOF before writing to the sink;
 * whether loglevels are integers or bitmasks;
 * what the maximum logging level, or active logging bitmask, is;
 * where messages should be sent (the sink); and